-If you are age $70\frac{1}{2}$ or over, you are eligible to make a transfer directly from your IRA to our organization (a qualified charitable distribution or QCD).
+If you are age 701⁄2 or over, you are eligible to make a transfer directly from your IRA to our organization (a qualified charitable distribution or QCD).
 This is a highly effective way to give because you pay no tax on the distribution.

 A QCD is a simple gift to make at any time during the year-just instruct your IRA custodian to make a transfer directly to us.
-Transfers up to \$100,000 (annual aggregate limit) qualify for favorable tax treatment, but any IRA contributions you make after age 701⁄2 reduce this amount.
+Transfers up to \$105,000 (annual aggregate limit in 2024) qualify for favorable tax treatment.

-Beginning in 2023, there is another QCD option.
-You may make a one-time QCD up to \$50,000 to fund a new charitable remainder trust or charitable gift annuity.
+There is also another QCD option.
+You may make a one-time QCD up to \$53,000 (in 2024) to fund a new charitable remainder trust or charitable gift annuity.
 No tax is due on the distribution, and it counts toward your RMD if one is due.
+Spouses may each contribute up to \$53,000 (in 2024) from their own IRAs to create a single charitable remainder trust or a joint-life charitable gift annuity.